 1. Harp Design Co (808 N 15th Street)

-I met Clint Harp over the summer (read about that here), and it was really fun to go see his shop.
+I met Clint Harp over the summer (read about that here – he is soooo nice), and it was really fun to go see his shop.

 Plus his house they renovated on Fixer Upper is right next door so you get a peek at it.